redoracle/WebToPDF/README.md

 # WebToPDF-Crawler

-#### Author: Redoracle
-#### License: MIT
+This script performs a web crawling operation starting from a given URL, extracting content from the crawled pages, including text and the first encountered image.
+It handles images in various formats, with special handling for SVG images which are converted to JPEG format for inclusion in a PDF document.
+The script is designed to recursively crawl internal links up to a specified depth, ensuring it only processes pages within the given website domain.

 <div style="text-align: center;">
 <img src="https://raw.githubusercontent.com/redoracle/DockerSnap/main/DockerSnap%20logo.webp" width="300" height="300">
 </div>

-This script performs a web crawling operation starting from a given URL, extracting content from the crawled pages, including text and the first encountered image.
-It handles images in various formats, with special handling for SVG images which are converted to JPEG format for inclusion in a PDF document.
-The script is designed to recursively crawl internal links up to a specified depth, ensuring it only processes pages within the given website domain.

 ## Key Functionalities:
 - Web Crawling: Starts from a user-provided URL and crawls internal links up to a specified depth.
 It uses a breadth-first